 As your Pleasanton divorce lawyers, Ross Family Law will guide you through the process and ensure you make the best decisions for your future.
 With over two decades of combined experience, we understand all of the complexities of the law, empathize with our clients' situations, and possess astute problem-solving skills.

 Additionally, we strive to bring clarity to the confusion that same-sex couples often face when separating or divorcing.
 We can guide you through the gray areas of dissolving a domestic partnership, establishing parental rights or dealing with complex custody matters.
-Our firm services clients throughout the Bay Area, including Alameda, Contra Costa, Solano and San Francisco Counties.
+Our firm services clients throughout the Bay Area, including Alameda, Contra Costa, Solano, Marin and San Francisco Counties.

 California is a pure no-fault divorce state, which means that the court does not even consider the “faults” of a spouse when deciding on divorce.
 Rather, a spouse must simply state that the couple has “irreconcilable differences” that can’t be resolved.
 This will result in a no-fault divorce in California.